 Posted September 18th, 2020 at 6:21 pm by Dan Musick

 Rather than manufacture one operator for 110 volts and one for 220 volts, LiftMaster designed dual voltage operators.
 This simplified the process of setting voltages on single-phase LiftMaster operators.
 By doing this, they were able to cut their warehouse inventory in half for the two voltages.
-And, for the “oops” events where an installer doesn’t realize the difference until he had installed the unit with the incorrect voltage, the solution is simply a matter of unplugging a wiring harness connector from one socket and plugging it into an adjacent socket.
+And, for the “oops” events where an installer doesn’t realize the difference until he has installed the unit with the wrong voltage, the solution is simply a matter of unplugging a wiring harness connector from one socket and plugging it into an adjacent socket.

 LiftMaster achieved this design by installing a dual voltage transformer with wiring harnesses running from the logic control board to the power supply.
 In the image below, either 110 or 220 volts will work.

-More information is on our YouTube channel.
+More information can be found on our YouTube channel.